 Once it’s soft, we top it with a few tablespoons of our vegan chickpea tuna, some freshly chopped parsley or chives, a twist of black pepper, and a squeeze of lemon.

 This is the simplest way of enjoying this recipe.
-Just as is, as a salad, maybe with a few leaves of lettuce on the side.
-It's simple, yet fulfilling and really tasty.
+Just as is, as a salad, maybe with a few leaves of lettuce on the side, it’s simple yet fulfilling and delicious.

-When we eat it like this, we like to add some bread on the side, some cucumbers for dipping, or any other veggies, like carrots and bell peppers.
+When we eat it like this, we add some bread on the side, pita chips, cucumbers for dipping, or other veggies, like carrots and bell peppers.

-For many more 30-minute meal ideas, make sure to check out our 30-minute meal category page.
+For many more 30-minute meal ideas, check out our 30-minute meal category page.

 - ⅓ cup vegan mayo